jaredatch/EA-Share-Count/README.md

 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.html

-EA Share Count is a lean plugin that leverages SharedCount.com API to quickly retrieve, cache, and display various social sharing counts.
+EA Share Count is a lean plugin for quickly retrieving, caching, and displaying various social sharing counts and buttons.
 It's developer-friendly and very extensible.

 ## Installation ##

 [Download the plugin here.](https://github.com/jaredatch/EA-Share-Count/archive/master.zip) Once installed, go to Settings > Share Count to customize.
-You can specify the services you would like included, where they should appear, and the style.

-Register at [SharedCount.com](http://www.sharedcount.com), then add your API code to the settings page.
-In most instances the free plan will be enough due to caching of share counts.
+Use the "Retrieve Share Counts From" checkboxes to select which APIs you'd like to query for share counts.
+By default it will not receive any share counts.
+The Facebook API requires you to provide an Access Token.

-If you do not provide a SharedCount API key, the plugin will still display share buttons but all counts will be 0.
-I recommend you select "No" in the "Show Empty Counts" dropdown.
+The "Share Buttons to Display" field lets you control which share buttons to display and in what order.
+They can be automatically added before and/or after your site's content by selecting a Theme Location.
+Alternatively you can use `ea_share()->from->display()` in your theme to display the buttons.

 ## Customization ##